Preterite Form Of Ser Or Ir

 1. Immerse Yourself in Authentic Content:

-For instance, watching a Spanish-language movie with subtitles can be a great way to learn.
+To give you an idea, watching a Spanish-language movie with subtitles can be a great way to learn.
 Pay attention to the verbs used when characters describe themselves (using ser) versus when they talk about moving from one place to another (using ir).

 2. Practice with Targeted Exercises: